umut-akkaya/umutakkayacom/content/posts/github-actions-outputs.md

 ```
 ## Pain Points of Outputs

-It worked smoothly until i have an experience about failing to transfer an output.
-I tried everything such as removing the dash from output name or setting output name before supplying them to `GITHUB_OUTPUT`.
-None of them worked until i have figured it our from documentation [Github Actions Outputs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/passing-information-between-jobs#overview).
+It worked smoothly until i had an experience about failing to transfer an output.
+I tried everything such as removing the dash from output name or setting output before supplying them to `GITHUB_OUTPUT`.
+None of them worked until i have figured it out from documentation [Github Actions Outputs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/passing-information-between-jobs#overview).

-At the end if your output part has an secret it is masked by runner cannot not passed to outputs.
+At the end if some parts of your outputs has an secret, it will be masked by runners and it cannot be passed to outputs.
 In case of having a secret like `12345` you will not able to transfer outputs such as `test12345`.
-This behaviour is obviously designed for protection of the secrets so inorder to not getting blocked by a situation like this make sure that you are not using common words in your secrets such as `linux`or `arm`.
+This behaviour is obviously designed for protection of the secrets so in order to not getting blocked by a situation like this, make sure that you are not using common words in your secrets such as `linux`or `arm`.